Learn More About AutoCAD Classes & Certifications in Baltimore

 Aviation Industry

-The aviation industry uses AutoCAD for streaming the design process involved with creating and producing aircraft and aircraft parts that depend on precision to assure safety for preserving lives.
-Aircraft manufacturers use AutoCAD for producing detailed and reliable parts through 3D modeling for ensuring that intricate designs for components work as expected.
-Using AutoCAD includes testing for durability before any part moves forward to production, especially when considering recent incidents involving small parts failing, which includes a door falling off of a plane and a fuel line malfunctioning.
+The aviation industry uses AutoCAD for streamlining the design process involved with creating and producing aircraft and aircraft parts that depend on precision to assure safety for preserving lives.
+Aircraft manufacturers use AutoCAD for producing detailed and reliable parts through 3D modeling to ensure that intricate designs for components work as expected.
+Using AutoCAD includes testing for durability before any part moves forward to production, especially when considering recent incidents involving small parts failing, which include a door falling off a plane and a fuel line malfunctioning.
 Designing and prototyping with AutoCAD helps ensure that products work and fit properly.
+Additionally, the aviation industry uses AutoCAD in planning airport layouts for designing runways, taxiways, and gates.
+Aviation companies Lockheed Martin and Northrop Grumman both have a large presence in Baltimore.

 Manufacturing Industry